vsouza/awesome-ios/README.md

   * [Datez](https://github.com/SwiftKitz/Datez) - Swift library for dealing with `NSDate`, `NSCalendar`, and `NSDateComponents`. :large_orange_diamond:
   * [BFKit](https://github.com/FabrizioBrancati/BFKit) - An Objective-C collection of useful classes to develop Apps faster.
   * [BFKit-Swift](https://github.com/FabrizioBrancati/BFKit-Swift) - A Swift collection of useful classes to develop Apps faster. :large_orange_diamond:
+  * [Pitchy](https://github.com/vadymmarkov/Pitchy) - A simple way to get a music pitch from a frequency. :large_orange_diamond:

 # Project setup
  * [crafter](https://github.com/krzysztofzablocki/crafter) - CLI that allows you to configure iOS project's template using custom DSL syntax, simple to use and quite powerful.